5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingCAMARAAPIs.md

 ### Subscribing to regular notifications
 The pre-requisite is to create an Application Profile by invoking the [**Application Profiles API**]((../CAMARA_ApplicationProfiles.html)) with a series of user-defined network quality thresholds.
 Following this step, the [**Connectivity Insights Subscriptions API**](../CAMARA_ConnectivityInsightsSubscriptions.html) can be invoked to receive regular notifications (up to a defined limit) about the confidence of the network in meeting the network quality thresholds.

+{: .warning }
+A new application profile needs to be created where tracking notifications for the original QoS Profile which many other APIs use would be more coherent.
+In general, one would expect that notifications/logs can be requested for any API once the network resources are being used.